Origins of the Janissary Corps

 The devshirme operated under Islamic law and Ottoman custom.
 While the collection of tribute from subject populations was permitted, the system was notably selective and regulated.
 Official edicts specified that only unmarried boys between the ages of 8 and 18 could be taken, and only from families that were not Muslim.
 The levy was conducted at irregular intervals, sometimes every three to seven years, depending on the empire's need for soldiers and administrators.
 Local judges (kadis) and officials were responsible for identifying eligible boys, with the process overseen by imperial commissioners who reported directly to the sultan.

 The selection criteria were rigorous.
-Recruiters looked for physical health, intelligence, good character, and, perhaps surprisingly, family connections — boys from prominent Christian families were often preferred because their conversion and service would reinforce Ottoman authority in the region.
+Recruiters looked for physical health, intelligence, good character, and, unexpectedly, family connections — boys from prominent Christian families were often preferred because their conversion and service would reinforce Ottoman authority in the region.
 The goal was not merely to acquire soldiers but to cultivate future statesmen who would maintain loyalty to the empire above any regional or familial ties.
+The legal framework also included provisions for compensation: families were supposed to receive a small payment for each son taken, though this was rarely enough to offset the loss of a child.
+In practice, enforcement varied widely, and many families received nothing.

 The Conversion and Education Process